Vishing: Spot an attack and protect your business

 • The caller requests personal information such as credit card numbers or other sensitive data.

-• The caller pressures you for an immediate response;;
+• The caller pressures you for an immediate response.

-• The call is out of the blue and unexpected despite threats of legal action if immediate action is not taken;
+• The call is out of the blue and unexpected, despite threats of legal action if immediate action is not taken.

-• The caller requests payment in the form of cash or prepaid cards;
+• The caller requests payment in the form of cash or prepaid cards.

-• The caller does not provide contact information for verification purposes, the call may become angry or give excuses as to why they cannot give verification;
+• The caller does not provide contact information for verification purposes, the call may become angry or give excuses as to why they cannot give verification.

 • The number the call is coming from is blocked or private or even spoofed to appear as if from a trusted source.

-The best way for businesses to protect themselves against vishing is by educating employees about the dangers of giving out sensitive information over the phone.
-This applies whether it is personal details being given away of financial information and wether it is personal or business data.
+The best way for businesses to protect themselves against vishing is by training employees about the dangers of giving out sensitive information over the phone.

-You can help your team stay secure by getting in touch with The One Points Cyber Security experts.
-Our team of experienced professionals will provide you with tailored advice to ensure your organization is as secure as possible.
+Our team of experienced professionals will provide you with tailored advice to ensure your organisation is as secure as possible.

 We can help guide your team through the process of recognising, avoiding, and mitigating risks associated with phishing emails and vishing calls.